azimuttapp/azimutt/backend/priv/static/blog/2023-01-27-integrate-azimutt-with-heroku-addon/integrate-azimutt-with-heroku-addon.md

 ![Gospeak database schema on Azimutt]({{base_link}}/gospeak-on-azimutt.png)

 We hope this integration will ease your use of PostgreSQL as well as Azimutt.
-Try it and tell us what do you think.
+Try it and tell us what you think.
 As it's Alpha stage, it's very easy to improve ^^

 Cheers!